cumbof/chopin2/README.md

     --dimensionality [HD_DIMENSION]       default value 10000
     --retrain [RETRAINING_ITERATIONS]     default value 1
     --spark [USE_SPARK]                   default value False
+    --gpu [USE_GPU]                       default value False
+    --tblock [GPU_THREADS_PER_BLOCK]      default value 32
+    --nproc [PARALLEL_JOBS]               default value 1

-If the --pickle parameter is specified, --dataset, --fieldsep, and --training parameters will not be used Use the --spark parameter to distribute the model generation work load over a Spark cluster if available
+If the --pickle parameter is specified, --dataset, --fieldsep, and --training parameters will not be used.
+Use the --spark parameter to distribute the model generation work load over a Spark cluster if available.
 ```

 ### Credits